agalex1974/ProToolkitLExtrusion/README.md

 Please change: <br />
 errlog_fp = fopen("C:\\Users\\agalex\\Desktop\\Coding\\DPSDParametricModel\\x64\\Release\\ParametricModel.log", "w"); <br />
-to a valid path otherwise Creo will crash. :-)
+to a valid path otherwise Creo will crash. <br />
+Please use a valid path for Creo Toolkit Libraries in the properties of the Solution. <br />